Stefano Cusin

-Stefano Cusin (born 28 October 1968 in Montreal, Quebec) is an Italian football manager and former player who is the manager of South Sudan national team.
+Stefano Cusin (born 28 October 1968) is a Canadian soccer coach and former player who is the manager of the Comoros national team.
 He gained international prominence as coach in Europe: France, Italy, Bulgaria, England; in Africa: Cameroon, Congo and Libya; In Asia: Saudi Arabia and United Arab Emirates.
 He was most recently assistant manager of Wolverhampton Wanderers in the Football League Championship and coach of Shahr Khodro in Persian Gulf Pro League.

-He speaks Italian, French, and English.

-Early managerial career

-Cusin had, from the beginning, a varied managerial career.
-In France and Italy he trained a young players' team for seven years, winning many championships.
-Soon after he moved to Cameroon.
-In 2003, in fact, the Cameroonian Football Federation of Africa invited him to organize a workshop for coaches and to train the under-17 and under-20 soccer players teams.
-He believed that in a country known for its big athletic potential, the correct tactical plan could make it more competitive.
-He first selected players with high athletic qualities, taught them a variety of technical tactics, and then he worked on their winning positive feelings.